ReadieFur/JavaChatApp-UniversityOfGreenwichCoursework/findings.md

 - Java does not support implicit casting or any custom operators for that matter, this is probably in part why you cannot force a cast to a type even if you know it should be possible.
 - Java's reflection and casting is not nearly as powerful as C#'s.
 The same goes for generics/templates.
 - Java doesn't even have default parameters, at least it has method overloading.
+- I wanted to use the Windows UI Automation Framework to run automated UI tests, however after a quick look using the Windows SDK Inspect tool, it seems like Java swing does not comply with the Windows UI framework, and so the UI cannon't easily be automated.
+This is most likley because the java swing UI framework uses its own rendering library, therefore I must use a different method to automate the UI.
+I don't want to directly interface with the code however as that will not represent a "real world" scenario.